junyanz/BicycleGAN/README.md

 <img src='imgs/day2night.gif' width=800>

 Pytorch implementation for multimodal image-to-image translation.
-For example, our model is able to synthesize possible day images with different types of lighting, sky and clouds given the same night image, for example:
+For example,  given the same night image, our model is able to synthesize possible day images with different types of lighting, sky and clouds.

 <img src='imgs/teaser.jpg' width=850>